Movies

 It also helps that LeBeouf gives a powerhouse performance — a classic Best Supporting Actor turn — that is as complex as the thoughts and feelings he must have been working through.
 James isn't completely vilified.
 However, he isn't completely redeemed either.
 Otis doesn't make it out unscathed either.
 The movie isn't interested in justifying his behavior more than it is in explaining it.

-Admittedly, though, as good as Hedges is, the 2005 scenes don’t work nearly as well as the flashbacks.
-Director Alma Har’el — she’s directed documentaries in the past, but Honey Boy is her first narrative feature — has a clear vision for the scenes surrounding the young Otis.
-Like her documentary work, the scenes are impressionistic and ethereal — the score is twinkling and the cinematography warm or neon splashed.
-It’s fitting then that singer-songwriter FKA Twigs plays a large role as a resident of the motel who befriends Otis.
+Admittedly, though, as good as Hedges is, the 2005 scenes don't work nearly as well as the flashbacks.
+Director Alma Har'el — she's directed in the past, but Honey Boy is her first narrative feature — has a clear vision for the scenes surrounding the young Otis.
+Like her documentary work, the scenes are impressionistic and ethereal — the score is twinkling and the cinematography warm or splashed.
+It's fitting then that singer-songwriter FKA Twigs plays a large role as a resident of the motel who befriends Otis.

 The movie ends up being a little more than the sum of its parts.
 The lack of a plot is both refreshing and frustrating.
 At some points, I wished something more substantial would happen — maybe nothing did in real-life.
 However, that doesn't take away from the fact that this is highly personal meditation on one's life.
 One that you can feel the catharsis of.
 By the end, you can feel LeBeouf exhaling and accepting his past for what it is.
 It's chilling to see.